SrdjanNikolin/DataStructuresAndAlgo/README.md

-# DataStructuresAndAlgo
+# Data structures and algorithms library.
-A solution with some common data structures and algorithms.
+A solution with some common data structures and algorithms, and some unit tests.

+*Made for fun and learning.*